MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-root.md

 To give your app the best chance of being published on the Windows Store or becoming [Windows Certified](http://go.microsoft.com/fwlink/p/?LinkID=309666), validate and test it locally before you submit it for certification.

 If you're using the DAC to convert your app, you can use the new ``-Verify`` flag to validate your package against the Desktop Bridge and Store requirements.
-See [Desktop app Converter usage](desktop-to-uwp-run-desktop-app-converter.md#desktop-app-converter-usage).
+See [Convert an app, sign the app, and prepare it for store submission](desktop-to-uwp-run-desktop-app-converter.md#optional-parameters).

 If you're using Visual Studio, you can validate your app from the **Create App Packages** wizard.
 See [Create an app package](../packaging/packaging-uwp-apps.md#create-an-app-package).